 In some experimental situations you will have a set of repeated readings, and in others you will only have a single reading.
 However, the question that you need to ask yourself is the same, "From my data (and other information that I might have), what do I know about the measurand?"
 The procedure that allows us to go from the data we have collected, to making a statement (an inference) about the measurand itself is based on probability theory.
-The mathematical functions that we use in this process are, in fact, probability density functions (pdf's), which are used to model all the information that we have about the particular measurand.
+The mathematical function that we use in this process is, in fact, a probability density functions (pdf), which is used to model all the information that we have about the particular measurand.